 Our friends in Vietnam have long joked that one of the reasons that thịt kho tàu is an essential holiday dish is because it keeps well for days, and can therefore keep feeding the family and friends who drop by over the Lunar New Year holiday.
 Very true!

 Plus, the longer the pork belly simmers, the deeper and richer the flavour of the pork belly and the more tender it becomes – so tender that you shouldn’t be surprised if it falls apart between your chopsticks.

-Even if you haven’t cooked this particular Vietnamese braised pork belly and eggs recipe before, if you Chinese and Southeast Asian cuisines you’d be familiar with the genre of pork belly and boiled eggs dishes that you’ll come across, everywhere from Cambodia to Malaysia.
+Even if you haven’t cooked this particular Vietnamese braised pork belly and eggs recipe before, if you Chinese and Southeast Asian cuisines you’d be familiar with the genre of pork belly and boiled eggs dishes that you’ll come across, everywhere from Cambodia – like this pork belly recipe – to Malaysia.
 We’ll tell you more about those soon.

 In the meantime, here are some tips for making this Vietnamese braised pork belly and eggs recipe.

 Tips for making Vietnamese Braised Pork Belly and Eggs Recipe for Thit Kho Tau

 We like to use pork belly, obviously, for this Vietnamese braised pork belly and eggs recipe, however, you can use pork leg (which is actually more traditional) or pork shoulder – as long as there is a decent amount of fat in the cut.
 I take the rind off the pork belly (and use it to make pork crackling!) as most people don’t like to have to chew through the skin or try and remove it.